Approximate analytic solution of the potential flow around a rectangle: Method

+where $0 \leq \theta<\pi/2$.
+Assume the side of a diamond is 2, which means $a = \sqrt{2}$.
+The step-by-step derivation of Eq. (\ref{eq:diamond_boundary_equation}) is in the Appendix.
+In the second quadrant, we repeat the same calculation and get

-Equation (\ref{eq:diamond2}) is identical to Eq. (\ref{eq:diamond1}) under substitution of $\theta=\pi-\theta'$ because the symmetry conditions are already imposed on Eq. (\ref{eq:conv_xsym_ysym_sol}).
-Likewise, the boundary equations in the third and fourth quadrants are redundant.
-Therefore, the consideration of Eq. (\ref{eq:diamond1}) is sufficient to solve for the coefficients $A_{n}$'s.
+for $\pi/2 \leq \theta < \pi$.
+Equations. (\ref{eq:diamond_boundary_equation}) and (\ref{eq:diamond_boundary_equation_q2}) are identical under the substitution $\theta=\pi-\theta'$.
+This is expected because Eq. (\ref{eq:general_sol_bc}) assumes the antisymmetry about the $y$ axis.
+Likewise, the boundary equations in the third and fourth quadrants are irrelevant, and therefore Eq. (\ref{eq:diamond_boundary_equation}) is the only equation to solve for to determine the coefficients $A_{n}$'s.